joshrp/moonlight-docs/Troubleshooting.md

 * Lower the bitrate slider.
 * Try using 720p30 which has the lowest requirements.
 * Try forcing your PC's Ethernet adapter to run at 100Mb Full Duplex in Device Manager.
 * Ask for help on our [Discord server](https://discord.gg/MySTSdq)

+### No video (black screen)
+* Ensure your monitor is powered on and connected to your NVIDIA GPU
+* If you want to stream without a monitor connected, you can buy a cheap headless HDMI dongle like [this one](https://www.amazon.com/fit-Headless-GS-resolution-emulator-game-streaming/dp/B01EK05WTY)
+* Try a different game or stream Steam to see if it's game-specific.
+You may be able to work around the game-specific issues by [streaming your whole desktop](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#using-moonlight-to-stream-your-entire-desktop) and starting the game from there.
+* Ask for help on our [Discord server](https://discord.gg/MySTSdq)

+### Missing mouse cursor
+* Ensure a mouse is connected to your host gaming PC
+* If unable to physically connect a mouse, enable Mouse Keys on the host gaming PC to force Windows to display a mouse cursor
+* Ask for help on our [Discord server](https://discord.gg/MySTSdq)

 ### Known application compatibility issues